-General's decision not to pay them, as from 1 August 1985, the post adjustment corresponding to the class of Paris as determined in proper application of the rules; an order for payment of the sums due as from that date, less the sums actually paid to them as post adjustment; and an award of costs.

-C. In its replies UNESCO submits that the complainants are mistaken in contending that the whole set of rules on the post adjustment system forms part of the Staff Regulations.
-The Director-General's sole responsibility under the Staff Regulations is to see that the class of Paris is correctly determined: he is not concerned with the determination of that of New York.
-The complainants are not imputing to him any mistake of law or of fact in applying the multiplier which pertained to Paris because of the Assembly's resolution and the Commission's later decision.
-The Director-General has only limited authority, the bounds of which are set by the need for all the agencies to fall in line.
-Although they have endorsed the Commission's Statute, it is not akin to a body they have set up to help them in taking their decisions.
+General's decision not to pay them, as from 1 February 1985, the post adjustment corresponding to the class of Baghdad as determined in proper application of the rules; an order for payment of the sums due as from that date, less the sums actually paid to them as post adjustment; and an award of costs.C.
+In its replies the FAO submits that the complainants are mistaken in contending that the whole set of rules on the post adjustment system forms part of the Staff Regulations.
+The Director-General's sole responsibility under the Staff Regulations is to see that the class of Baghdad is correctly determined: he is not concerned with the determination of that of New York.
+The complainants are not imputing to him any mistake of law or of fact in applying the multiplier which pertained to Baghdad because of the Assembly's resolution and the Commission's later decision.
+All they are saying is that the FAO ought to have refused to fall in line.
+But the Director-General has only qualified authority: he has to respect the need for a common system.
+Although the agencies have endorsed the Commission's Statute, it is not akin to a body they have set up to help them in taking their decisions.
 It has full control over its own procedural rules and the substantive rules it has issued on the post adjustment system.
-Once it has taken a decision altering the class of a duty station the Director-

-General is bound to follow, subject only to safeguard of the staff's acquired rights.
-UNESCO accordingly asks the Tribunal to dismiss the complaints on the grounds that the complainants' pleas are not material: none of them challenges the lawfulness of the Director-General's decision to apply to Paris the class determined by the Commission.
+Once it has taken a decision altering the class of a duty station the Director-General is bound to follow, subject only to safeguard of the staff's acquired rights.
+The FAO accordingly asks the Tribunal to dismiss the complaints on the grounds that the complainants' pleas are not material: none of them challenges the lawfulness of the Director-General's decision to apply to Baghdad the class determined by the Commission.